×

 • Slovak is spoken as a national language in: Slovakia, Vojvodina, Serbia.

 You will also get to know the continents where Chinese and Slovak speaking countries lie.
-Based on the number of people that speak these languages, the position of Chinese language is 1 and position of Slovak language is not available.
+Based on the number of people that speak these languages, the position of Chinese language is 1 and position of Slovak language is 27.
 Find all the information about these languages on Chinese and Slovak.

 Chinese and Slovak Language History